 There are several techniques and tools used to collect requirements.
 The most often used technique is interviewing.
 Information is obtained from stakeholders by talking to them using different communication channels.
 Face-to-face meetings are the most effective.
 Apart from that, remote communication techniques are widely spread, and BA uses skype opportunities a lot to elicit necessary information.
 Also, email is used to get short answers or schedule meetings.

 We use a focus group technique involving several stakeholders into one skype meeting to discuss some issues.
 This technique helps to resolve disputes between stakeholders.

-We rarely use Joint Application Development sessions to focus on bringing together stakeholders, consumers and the development team to improve development process.
+We rarely use Joint Application Development sessions to focus on bringing together stakeholders, consumers and the development team to improve the development process.
 All these techniques and tools result in:

 - the requirements documentation describing how a particular requirement meets the business need for the project.
-This document can include: business needs, business or project objectives, functional requirements, quality requirements, acceptance criteria, etc…
+This document can include business needs, business or project objectives, functional requirements, quality requirements, acceptance criteria, etc…

 - the requirements management plan stating how requirements will be analyzed, documented and managed through the project.

 - the requirements traceability matrix helping to ensure that requirements approved in the documentation of requirements are delivered at the end of the project.